 The idea of seeking a second opinion may seem overwhelming at first, especially when you’ve just been diagnosed with WM.
 It can take some time and effort to find a second doctor, arrange the appointment, and deal with any insurance issues that may arise.
 In addition, some people are reluctant to tell their current hematologist/oncologist that they want a second opinion.
 But this is not an unusual request and doctors are used to hearing it.

 If you decide to get a second opinion, you can ask your doctor for a referral.
 Many major cancer centers will have hematologists/oncologists with WM expertise.
-While the IWMF does not directly refer patients to physicians, there are several we can help you locate a specialist in your area:
+While the IWMF does not directly refer patients to physicians, there are several ways we can help you locate a specialist in your area:

 - Contact the IWMF Support Group leader closest to where you live, and he or she may be able to give you the names of hematologists/oncologists recommended by members of the group.